-The Cast Members of ‘Seinfeld’ Weren’t Friends, According to Jason Alexander
+The ‘Seinfeld’ Cast Members Weren’t Friends, According to Jason Alexander

-They seemed like such good friends on ‘Seinfeld’
+The ‘Seinfeld’ cast members seemed like such good friends

-The four characters, at least on the iconic and often-quoted comedy series, seemed to be good friends.
-Or maybe they were never able to find any other people who could stand being with them.
+The four main characters seemed to be buddies in the iconic and often-quoted sitcom.
+Or maybe they could never find any other people who could stand being with them.

-Through thick and thin, through bets, relationships, and endless meals and movies together, when Jerry, George, Kramer, or Elaine had a problem or some minute detail to report about their day, they would turn to one another.
-Or at least to Jerry’s apartment, where they would all ultimately show up.
+Through thick and thin — through bets, relationships, and countless meals and movies together — when Jerry, Elaine, George, or Kramer had a problem or a minute detail to report about their day, they would turn to one another.
+Or at least to Jerry’s apartment, where they would ultimately appear.

-Peter Mehlman, one of Seinfeld‘s producers and writers, said it best in speaking with Rotten Tomatoes in 2019, “Characters on shows now are basically so good to each other and if they are not, they apologize.
+Peter Mehlman, one of Seinfeld‘s producers and writers, said it best when speaking with Rotten Tomatoes in 2019: “Characters on shows now are basically so good to each other, and if they are not, they apologize.
 On Seinfeld, they screwed each other over every single week and remained best of friends the next week.”

-Larry David, star of HBO’s Curb Your Enthusiasm and Jerry Seinfeld have been friends for decades.
-Perhaps, like Jerry and George, it’s a friendship of convenience, but either way, it’s worked out quite lucratively for both men.
+Larry David — star of HBO’s Curb Your Enthusiasm and co-creator of Seinfeld — and Jerry Seinfeld have been friends for decades.
+Perhaps, like George and Jerry, it’s a friendship of convenience, but either way, it has worked out lucratively for both.

 “Larry David and Jerry Seinfeld first noted their comedic affinity for each other when Seinfeld read some comedic material David had ‘gifted’ a friend, Carol Leifer, for her birthday,” Armstrong writes.
 “David — nearly broke — had given Leifer some jokes as a birthday ‘gift.’
 Too drunk to read them aloud, she handed them off to Seinfeld; he killed, which suggested some creative potential between the two men.”